How to remove a zipper and install a new zipper

 I also made a short video of the process, which you can watch below or on YouTube here if it doesn’t load below for some reason.

-So, here was the zipper when I caught it in Dany’s mouth.
+So, here was the zipper when I caught it in the puppy’s mouth.

 Use a seam ripper to unpick the seams and remove the old zipper (see video).
 While you’re doing that, pay attention to how the zipper was originally sewn in.
 In this case, the zipper was applied under the embroidered edge of the napkins I used to make these pillows.
 So I clipped the zipper right side against the wrong side of the fabric (above).